wg-easy/wg-easy/README.md

 # Updating

-To update to the latest version, run:
+To update to the latest version, simply run:

 ```bash
 docker stop wg-easy